ChrstphrHll/npc_gen/students/Savanna Ildilyntra.md

 ---
+name: Savanna Ildilyntra
+race: Halfling
+hair: straight brunette hair that's hanging down to their legs
+eyes: Blue
+skin: Dark Brown
+ideal: Indulgence
+trait1: Practical
+trait2: Uncreative
+trait: The first thing I do in a new place is note the locations of everything valuable- or where such things could be hidden.
+flaw: Once someone questions my courage, I never back down no matter how dangerous the situation.
+bond: I want to be famous, whatever it takes.
 birthday:
   numeric: 7/15
   written: 15th of Korent
-bond: I want to be famous, whatever it takes.
-eyes: Hazel
-flaw: Once someone questions my courage, I never back down no matter how dangerous the situation.
-guild: Treskal
-hair: straight brunette hair that's hanging down to their legs
-ideal: Indulgence
-name: Savanna Ildilyntra
-organizations: []
-partyID: 46
-race: Halfling
 relationships:
 - name: Lenn Schimae
   type: partymate